mearashadowfax/OpenStove/src/content/recipes/chicken-tikka-masala-curry.md

       - quantity: ""
         name: "Lemon wedges, for serving"

-recipeNotes: [
+recipeNotes:
-  "For a richer flavor, you can substitute cream for coconut milk.", "Adjust the amount of chili powder to your preferred level of spiciness.", "For a smokier flavor, you can char the bell peppers before adding them to the sauce.", "If using wooden skewers for grilling, soak them in water for at least 30 minutes before threading the chicken onto them to prevent burning.", "This dish pairs well with steamed rice, naan bread, or even roasted vegetables.", "Feel free to customize the recipe by adding other vegetables like peas, carrots, or potatoes."
+  [
-]
+    "For a richer flavor, you can substitute cream for coconut milk.", "Adjust the amount of chili powder to your preferred level of spiciness.", "For a smokier flavor, you can char the bell peppers before adding them to the sauce.", "If using wooden skewers for grilling, soak them in water for at least 30 minutes before threading the chicken onto them to prevent burning.", "This dish pairs well with steamed rice, naan bread, or even roasted vegetables.", "Feel free to customize the recipe by adding other vegetables like peas, carrots, or potatoes.", ]

 tags: ["chicken", "curry", "indian"]